All Episodes

 Merry Christmas.

-But there is one thing uh that I think we have to be aware of that has sort of backfired here.
+But there is one thing that I think we have to be aware of that has sort of backfired here.

-Um suddenly you've got people saying they don't want to take the vaccine and they have the right to run their own body, et cetera.
+Suddenly, you've got people saying they don't want to take the vaccine and they have the right to run their own body, et cetera.

-And what is the phrase that we have heard now since Roe v.
+And what is the phrase that we have heard now since Roe versus Wade was handed down, and I think that was 1973, it is my body, my choice.

 So it's going to be very, very interesting, Roger, to see how that plays out.